arcticnoah/arcticnoah-website/content/dailylog/2020-07-22/index.md

 I also added this daily log section today!
 It took a bit of work since I copied stuff over from the portfolio section (which is hidden whilst I have no content for it) but realised that the code wasn't fully finished yet.

 After figuring out the major quirks with them, I think they're in a pretty usable and polished (enough) state.
 There are some changes I'll be making to them eventually but they're not top priority.
+I also tweaked/fixed some other pending issues that I noticed today, so overall the projects in a better state than before!